AlinaSabir/Covid-19-Dataset-PowerBi-Dashboard/README.md

 # Covid-19-Dataset-PowerBi-Dashboard
 This repository contains a Power BI Dashboard that presents a comprehensive analysis of global COVID-19 data, offering insights into total cases, deaths, recoveries, active cases, and population impact across countries.

+**Dataset: **

+The Covid_19 Dataset freely provided by the World in Data.
+The dataset is produced by third parties and made available by World In Data.

+**Dashboard Highlights**

+It shows Sum of Active Cases by Country.
+A horizontal bar chart visualizing the number of active cases across countries.
+Deaths vs Total Recovered visualizes the relationship between total deaths and recovered cases, identifying trends and outliers.
+It also shows distribution of Total Deaths, Total Recovered, and Active Cases as a percentage of total reported cases.